samiff/wp-strip-image-metadata/README.md

 ## Description

-WP Strip Image Metadata is a privacy focused plugin that helps in removing potentially sensitive metadata from your uploaded images.
+WP Strip Image Metadata is a privacy focused WordPress plugin that helps in removing potentially sensitive metadata from your uploaded images.

 ## What is image metadata?